tshepang/blog/content/2008-movie-review.md

 who is also my most favorite ever.
 He is followed by Sid Haig's homorous clown in *House of A Thousand Corpses*.

-The most desirable woman is Cate Blanchett in *Veronica Guerin*, followed by Shirley Henderson as the emotionally-hurt girl in *interMission*.
+The most desirable character is by Cate Blanchett in *Veronica Guerin*, followed by Shirley Henderson as the emotionally-hurt girl in *interMission*.

 There were no characters as cute the young penguins in *Surf's Up*.